rsabaric/wats1030-intro-to-unix/nix_scavenger_hunt.md

 * Get an idea of where you are in the operating system.
 Use the `pwd` command to find your "path to working directory"--your current location in the filesystem of your devbox. *Paste the output of the `pwd` command here:* /projects

 * Discover more about this filesystem.
-Use `ls` (the "list" command)to see what is in this directory. *What directories and files do you see when you run `ls`?*
+Use `ls` (the "list" command)to see what is in this directory. *What directories and files do you see when you run `ls`?* I see all the projects in my project explorer.

 rsabaric.github.io      wats3010-adv-markup    wats3010-css             wats3010-hello-world           wats3010-product-page  wats3020-sandwich-machine
 wats1030-intro-to-unix  wats3010-basic-markup  wats3010-embedded-media  wats3010-intro-to-bootstrap-4  wats3020-mad-libs